kal-kyokya/kal-kyokya/README.md

 My name is Jean-Paul De Marie KYOKYA Kalulu.</br>
 I am from Congo/DRC and resides in Nairobi/Kenya.</br>

-In pursuit of a Career in <b>Embedded Software and Systems Engineering</b>, while using my <b>Electrical & Electronics Engineering</b> background and <b>Software Engineering</b> Certifications; I’m delighted to use my skills to help create a future you envision and help solve your problems.</br>
+In pursuit of a career in <b>Embedded software and systems engineering</b>, with an <b>Electrical & Electronics Engineering</b> background & <b>Software Engineering</b> Certifications; I am delighted to use my skills to help create a future you envision and help solve your problems.</br>

 My Mission:</br>
 <p>
 	<em>
 		"To make technology not just accessible, but <i>transformational</i>."